Edwards County, Illinois: Politics

 Edwards County is one of the most consistently Republican counties in the nation.
 It has voted for the Republican candidate in all Presidential elections from 1856 to present, except in 1912 when the party was divided and Theodore Roosevelt won the county as the “Bull Moose” Progressive candidate.
 In the last five Presidential elections no Democratic candidate has reached 34 percent of the county's vote.
 Edwards County also holds the distinction of having the lowest percentage of any Illinois county of votes for governor Pat Quinn, a Democrat, in his failed 2014 reelection bid.
 Quinn lost 101 of the 102 counties in Illinois, capturing only 13.7% of the vote in Edwards County.
-Hillary Clinton fared even worse in 2016 with only 13.1 percent of the county's ballots.
+In his three latest runs for president, Donald Trump has won the county decisively with a near 70 point margin of victory each time.
+The last Democrat to win the county was Andrew Jackson in 1832.

 In other positions the county has been not been consistently Republican for as long, but nevertheless has been so for many years.
 The last Democratic Senatorial candidate it backed was Alan J. Dixon in 1986 and the last Democratic gubernatorial candidate it supported was Glenn Poshard, who carried all of Southern Illinois in his failed 1998 bid.
-Edwards County lies in Illinois's 15th congressional district, which has Cook Partisan Voting Index of R+21 and has been represented by Republican Mary Miller since 2021.
-In more local positions the county is in the 109th district of the Illinois House of Representatives so is represented by Republican Darren Bailey and is in the Illinois Senate it lies in the 55th district and is represented by Republican Dale Righter.
+Edwards County lies in Illinois's 15th congressional district, which has Cook Partisan Voting Index of R+21 and has been represented by Republican Mike Bost since 2023.

 Edwards County is a dry county, with multiple referendums to allow alcohol sales failing in the mid-1990s.
 The portion of Grayville, Illinois that lies within Edwards County does allow alcohol sales per Grayville city ordinance.